PostgreSqlStan/postgresqlstan.github.io/_drafts/2022-03-24-encoding-story.md

 ### sed to the Rescue

-When I tried to use sed to remove the `\xa0` bytes I got an "illegal byte sequence" error:
+The first time I tried to use sed to remove the `\xa0` bytes, I got an "illegal byte sequence" error:

 ```
 % sed 's/\xa0//g' a0
 sed: 1: "s/\xa0//g": RE error: illegal byte sequence
 ```

-A quick internet search found this solution:
+Searching for the internet, I quickly found a solution to this fairly common problem.
+Instead of UTF-8, I needed to run `sed` with the locale set to `LC_CTYPE=C`:

 ```
 % LC_TYPE=C sed 's/\\xa0//g' a0
 ```

-Inspecting the results, the `\xa0` has been removed.
-It works.
+Examining the results, I verify this works.
+The `\xa0` has been removed.

 {% capture note %}
 **Note:** After setting LC_TYPE once, I seem to have no more "illegal byte sequence" errors from sed, even after restarting my computer.
 This is slightly concerning, but hasn't seemed to cause any problem.
 Searching the web, I haven't found reports of this behavior.
 I'm choosing to ignore the issue for as long as possible.
 {% endcapture %}<div class="notice--primary">{{ note | markdownify }}</div>

-Next I try replacing `\xa0` with the correct code for a non-breaking space, `\xc2\xa0`, and examine the results.
+Next I try replacing `\xa0` with the correct code for a non-breaking space, `\xc2\xa0`:

 ```
 % sed 's/\\xa0/\xc2\xa0/g' a0 | less